adamjarret/spooning/README.md

 Use the `npm run cover` command to output a text-based coverage report.

 Occasionally, the text based report will show values less than 100% but not identify any offending line numbers.
-Use the `npm run cover-html` command to output a more detailed html-based coverage report to the __.coverage__ directory.
+Use the `npm run html` command to output a more detailed html-based coverage report to the __.coverage__ directory.

 It should be noted that `nyc` is perfectly capable of generating coverage reports on tests run with spooning.
-The `tape` results are used by `npm run cover` and `npm run cover-html` to prevent any false positives that may arise when a library tests itself.
+The `tape` results are used by `npm run cover` to prevent any false positives that may arise when a library tests itself.

 ## Built With